Healthy Homes Assessment Takapuwahia

 What We Do

-As building inspectors we handle all components of specialist house inspections.
-We are there to make sure that you make the best choice when it comes to buying your next home.
+As building inspectors we are experts in all aspects of specialist house Inspections.
+We are there to ensure that you make the best choice when it comes to buying your next home.

-We consider your investment to be a serious one We will conduct comprehensive examinations to ensure you don’t get any unexpected or expensive expenses, which means you are able to relax and focus on the fun parts of buying or owning a home.
+We consider your investment to be a serious one We conduct detailed examinations to ensure you don’t be faced with any costly or unexpected surprise costs, meaning you can relax and focus on the enjoyable aspects of purchasing or owning an home.

-We are specialised in a range of solutions to make sure that you are fully aware of the state of any property you may be looking to purchase or sell in addition to other services.
+We specialise in a range of solutions to make sure that you are completely informed of the condition of any property you could be looking to purchase or sell as well as additional solutions.

-We don’t just collaborate with you, but we also work with major clients, including the local authorities, banks and insurance companies.
-Evidently they are pleased with this peace of mind provided, due to the details in our building inspection reports.
+We not only work with you but we also work with some big clients like local councils, banks, and insurance companies.
+Evidently , they appreciate the peace of mind provided, by the data contained included in our reports on building inspections.

-Our systematic approach to your property inspection and the most up-to-date software technology which includes digital photos in your Report, you can actually see any issues that may be found.
-Through our comprehensive report, it is no wonder that we have so many clients who recommend our service to family and acquaintances.
+With our systematic method of conducting your house inspection as well as the latest technology in software which includes digital photos in the reports, you can actually see any issues that could be identified.
+With our comprehensive report, it is easy to understand why we receive so many clients who recommend our service to family members and friends.

 • Pre Purchase & Pre Sale Reports